CAIN Web Service

 The PEACE III Programme, funded though the European Regional Development Fund, is worth €333 million and is aimed primarily at reinforcing progress towards a peaceful and stable society and promoting reconciliation.
 It focuses on helping Northern Ireland and the Border Region of Ireland to reconcile communities and contribute towards a shared society.
 For more information on the SEUPB please visit www.seupb.eu

-Funding from the Reconciliation & Anti-Sectarianism Funds, Department of Foreign Affairs and Trade, allowed for a selection of 750 records (1970-74) from the National Archives, Ireland, to be added to the section NAI Records on CAIN, on 28 November 2013.
+Funding in December 2012 from the Reconciliation & Anti-Sectarianism Funds, Department of Foreign Affairs and Trade (DFA), allowed for a selection of 750 records (1970-74) from the National Archives, Ireland, to be added to the section NAI Records on CAIN, on 28 November 2013.

 2006 - 2012: ESRC